-According to one reputable analyst, Apple will release an iPhone SE Plus during the second half of 2021 — so well after the iPhone 12's launch.
-Here's what we've heard so far about the iPhone SE Plus and what we'd like to see.
+Here's what we've heard so far about the iPhone SE Plus — and what we'd like to see.

 iPhone SE Plus release date

-As reported by 9to5Mac, the iPhone SE Plus may not launch until the second half of 2021.
-This is according to Apple analyst Ming-Chi Kuo with TF International Securities.
-Previously Kuo predicted that the iPhone SE Plus would have a release date in the first half of 2021, but it's reportedly been postponed.
+Initially, Apple analyst Ming-Chi Kuo with TF International Securities said that an iPhone SE Plus would have a release date in the first half of 2021, but it's reportedly been postponed.
+Kuo now claims that Apple will wait until the first half of 2022.

 iPhone SE Plus price